GlobalMaksimum/sadedegel/sadedegel/dataset/README.md

 Validation process ensures that hand annotated sentence tokenization does not violate any of the following span rule

 1. All sentences should cover a span in corresponding raw document.
-2. All sentences spans should be stored in order at `sentences` (of list type) member of `json` document.
+2. All sentences spans should be stored in order under `sentences` (of list type value) key of `json` document.

 ```bash
 python -m sadedegel.dataset validate